Finding photography ideas and inspiration can be a challenge. In this article, I want to share 21 photoshoot ideas that are far from boring!

-By concentrating on the same subject for ten photo shoots your creative process will be challenged by the familiarity.
+By concentrating on the same subject for ten photoshoots your creative process will be challenged by the familiarity.
 It can be the same person or a venue, and you might even do self-portraits.

 You could use:

 Whatever you choose, make sure it’s something you can carry easily.
-Can it fit in your camera bag so you won’t forget it?
+It should fit into your camera bag, so you won’t forget it.

 Most photographs are taken with your camera pointing straight ahead.

 For this photoshoot idea, try pointing your camera up all the time.
 Or down all the time.
 Locate subjects that look interesting from these perspectives.

 Doing this you will train your vision to look for compositions in places you may not normally consider.